vdhamer/Photo-Club-Hub/.github/README.md

 Club member lists are loaded into Core Data using one dedicated background thread per club.
 So if, for example, 10 clubs are loaded, there will be a main thread for SwiftUI plus 10 temporary background threads.
+Each background thread first reads optional data stored inside the app itself, and then reads optional data stored online.
-These background threads disappear when the club’s membership data has loaded.
+These background threads disappear once the club’s membership data has been loaded.

 These threads start immediately once the app is launched (in `Foto_Club_Hub_Waalre_App.swift`).
 This means that background loading of membership data already starts while the Prelude View is displayed.